 - 1½ cups whole milk

 - 1 large egg, lightly beaten

-Use a paring knife to slice open the 1/2 vanilla bean horizontally.
+Use a paring knife to slice open the ½ vanilla pod horizontally.
 With the back of the knife, scrape the vanilla beans into the saucepan and add the emptied pod as well.

 In a small bowl, add the egg to the reserved ¼ cup of milk and the cornstarch.
 Use a small whisk to blend it until it's smooth.
 (This is called a slurry.)